Paul Goldschmidt Player Props: Cardinals vs. Yankees

 Paul Goldschmidt At The Plate

-- Goldschmidt has 87 hits and an OBP of .374 to go with a slugging percentage of .489.
-All three of those stats lead St. Louis hitters this season.
+- Goldschmidt leads St. Louis with 90 hits and an OBP of .379, plus a team-best slugging percentage of .498.

-- Among the qualified hitters in MLB play, his batting average ranks 25th, his on-base percentage ranks 14th, and he is 30th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 18th in batting average, 14th in on-base percentage, and 26th in slugging.

-- He has hit a long ball in 12.8% of his games this year, and 4% of his plate appearances.
+- He has hit a home run in 13.8% of his games this season, and 4.2% of his trips to the dish.

-- Goldschmidt has driven home a run in 27 games this season (34.6%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..
+- Goldschmidt has driven in a run in 28 games this year (35.0%), including 14 games with more than one RBI (17.5%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 37 of 78 games this year, and more than once 10 times.
+- In 38 of 80 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.